saibocrab/gh-test/README.md

 # gh-test
-ismerkedem a git-tel, a bootstrap-pel, a jquery-vel, az angular-ral
+ismerkedem a git-tel, a bootstrap-pel, a jquery-vel